Yurizan Beltran: Death

 Beltran died of a drug overdose at her apartment in Bellflower, California on December 13, 2017.
 She was found by her landlord, lying in her bed, beside a spilled pill bottle.
-After about five months, the LA medical examiner revealed her official cause of death was bronchopneumoniainflammation of the lungscaused by an overdose of the prescription opioid hydrocodone.
+On April 17, 2018 the LA Medical Examiner revealed her official cause of death was bronchopneumonia, or inflammation of the lungs, which was caused by an overdose of the prescription opioid hydrocodone.

-The adult studio PornStar Platinum, which Beltran was a part of, set up a GoFundMe page for Beltran's family.
-The page closed after raising over $9,000 for funeral expenses.

 There were a number of other high-profile deaths in the porn industry around the same time: Shyla Stylez died in November 2017; August Ames committed suicide eight days prior to Beltran's death; and in January 2018, Olivia Lua and Olivia Nova died.
-Their deaths generated discussion regarding whether the adult industry is doing enough for performers’ mental health and focused on the common knowledge that most adult stars are ostracized from much of polite society; while critics of the industry conversely argued how the tragically premature death comported with longstanding trends perhaps evincing, rather, that such negative outcomes could be interpreted as implicit to participation in the industry itself, and thus are not possible to remediate by actionable measures provided by said industry.
+Their deaths generated discussion regarding whether the adult industry was doing enough for performers' physical and mental health, in light of the demands the industry places on its performers, particularly female ones.